How to start intermittent fasting — the basics and tips

 How do you start intermittent fasting — the basics

-Here are the basics on how to get started with intermittent fasting (IF).
+Here are the basics on how to get started with intermittent fasting.

 Step 1: Get familiar with how intermittent fasting works.

-You don’t need to know the full history of IF or the ins and outs of every possible method.
+You don’t need to know the full history of intermittent fasting or the ins and outs of every possible schedule.
 We’ll get into all the important stuff later, but for now, all you need to know is this:

-• It’s flexible, and you can adjust it to suit your life however busy and unpredictable it may be!
+- It’s flexible, and you can adjust it to suit your life no matter how busy or unpredictable it may be!

 Step 2: Choose your fasting schedule.